Tree Preservation Orders

 Multiple protected trees in one area to be felled and they are not part of a garden you may need a Forestry Commission Felling Licence.

-I think my tree is dead.
+I think my tree is dead, dying or dangerous.
 Can I remove it?

 Any protected tree that is dead, dying or dangerous can be removed without the need to apply for permission.
 However, the responsibility of proof rests with you.
-Before removing we recommend contacting us so we can carry out a site visit.
-Please also take photos to show the problems with the tree.
+Before removing we recommend contacting us, with information regarding the status of the tree, details should include photographic evidence and the location of the tree.
+We will liaise with Leicestershire County Forestry before advising you whether the tree can be removed or not.

 Can I remove my hedge?